tgc-bot/FourAcesContracts/Membership.md

 69. The M.O.L. is a department ran directly by Management of the Casino and thus has no official supervisor.

-70. The M.O.L. shall issue loans that have a set interest.
+70. The M.O.L.
+SHALL issue loans that have a set interest.

     70. This interest is added on every day after the loan is taken

-71. The M.O.L. shall issues loans that have a set maximum date before which the loan and any additional value must be returned.
+71. The M.O.L.
+SHALL issues loans that have a set maximum date before which the loan and any additional value MUST be returned.

-    71. Defaulting on your loan payments may have consequences, as determined by the Ministry.
-This Ministry shall also work closely with the M.O.A.
+    71. Defaulting on your loan payments MAY have consequences, as determined by the Ministry.
+This Ministry SHALL also work closely with the M.O.A.

-72. The M.O.L. shall issues loans that have a minimum daily payment that must be made.
+72. The M.O.L.
+SHALL issues loans that have a minimum daily payment that MUST be made.

-    72. This payment **must** be made at the end of each lunch on each *week*day
+    72. This payment **MUST** be made at the end of each lunch on each *week*day

     73. Failure to keep up with these daily payments *will* have